jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 * Consider the Travelling Salesman Problem (TSP)

-    * Find the shortest hamiltonian cycle in some weighted graph
+    * Find the shortest Hamiltonian cycle in some weighted graph

 .. figure:: ../overview/tsp_example.png